 Advocacy is going to play a huge role in Keystone’s future as we confront funding issues.
 This is not just about advocating for better funding to support our programs and the people we support.
 It’s about advocating for better funding to support our employees, so that all of our employees who walk beside the people we support every day are able to continue to live out our mission.

 Keystone provides a broad array of services and supports for people, including mental health services, intellectual disabilities services, autism services, and children’s services, and that diversity gives us strength and opportunities for service innovation.
 We are continually thinking of how we can support people in the community in better, less complex ways.
 As a global organization, we have the opportunity to both share our expertise and learn from other service models around the world.

 Over the years, Keystone has supported many individuals to leave the institutions— whether it’s Pennhurst, Southbury Training School, Harrisburg State Hospital, the institutions at Orhei and Hincesti in the Republic of Moldova, or countless others—and find a home in the community.
-That idea of home and belonging is an important part of our work, and it’s one of the reasons we developed a new website, AdvancingtheHumanSpirit.org, to share the stories of the men, women, and children who have made their way in their communities, and invite others to join our mission.
+That idea of home and belonging is an important part of our work, and it’s one of the reasons we developed a new website, AdvancingtheHumanSpirit.org (external website), to share the stories of the men, women, and children who have made their way in their communities, and invite others to join our mission.